Web3alto/chatGptClone/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory: `cd chat-gpt-clone`.
-3. Install project dependencies: `npm install`.
+3. Install project dependencies: `yarn`.
 4. Obtain GPT-3 API credentials from OpenAI and replace the placeholders in the code with your credentials.
-5. Start the development server: `npm start`.
+5. Start the development server: `yarn dev`.